 Matthew Desmond, Department of Sociology; Keeanga Yamahtta Taylor, Northwestern University; Andrea Elliott, New York Times

 Thu, 3/23 · 6:00 pm—7:30 pm · Nassau Presbyterian Church

 In his new book, Matthew Desmond reimagines the debate on poverty, making a new and bracing argument about why it persists in America: because the rest of us benefit from it.
 He is joined in conversation by fellow scholar about housing and poverty in America, author, and activist Keeanga Yamahtta-Taylor.
 Andrea Elliott, who won the Pulitzer Prize for her book Invisible Child, will introduce the speakers.

 This event is free but ticketed.
-Please check back for details.
+Please visit the Labyrinth Books website for more details.